svikashk/docs/guide/creating-your-first-project.md

 ---
 layout: default
-nav_order: 2
+nav_order: 1
 has_children: false
 parent: Get Started
-title: Creating your first project
+title: Create your first project
 description: Learn how to create your project in Zepel.
 permalink: guide/get-started/creating-projects/
 ---